 What We Like About the CHI Pro Hair Dryer

-Coming in at 2.4 pounds, it is heavy but well-balanced and of solid construction.
+- Coming in at 2.4 pounds, it is heavy but well-balanced and of solid construction.
 The weight distribution tends to center the dryer in your hand so you are not fighting to keep the nozzle up which may cause sore muscles.

-Heat production is also consistent, but gentle and is well-suited for medium-body hair as well as fine hair.
+- Heat production is also consistent, but gentle and is well-suited for medium-body hair as well as fine hair or even brittle hair.
 Thicker hair takes a bit longer to dry with the CHI Pro (many users report times of 10 minutes with soaked hair and less than 5 minutes after towel-drying), but the blower speeds will not make a mess of your hairstyle or cause a frizzing effect.